Economically High-Order Unstructured-Grid Methods: Clarification and Efficient FSR Schemes: FSR on Regular Grids

 In an attempt to achieve fifth-order accuracy, we added extra terms as in Equation (\ref{QFSR5_fR_2d_euler}) and derived the truncation error as

 where we have set $\kappa=1/3$, $\kappa_3 = \kappa-1$, and $\theta_2 = 2/3$, and

-Unfortunately, fifth-order accuracy cannot be achieved in general since there are five terms that must be eliminated for three parameters.
-However, if the flux is a quadratic function of the solution, we are left with the first two terms and can uniquely determine the three parameters by solving
+Unfortunately, fifth-order accuracy cannot be achieved in general since there are five terms that must be eliminated for the three parameters, $ a_{Q5}$, $b_{Q5}$, and $c_{Q5}$.
+However, if the flux is a quadratic function of the solution, we are left with the first two terms, $ K_1\frac{\partial f}{ \partial u} $ and $ K_2\frac{\partial^2 f}{ \partial u^2} $, and can uniquely determine the three parameters by solving

 which yield the values given in Equation (\ref{QFSR5_fR_2d_euler_extra_terms}).
 This is the QFSR5 scheme.
-It is generally a fourth-order scheme but achieves fifth-order when the flux is quadratic in the solution variable; then QFSR5 is called QFSR5(Z).
-As discussed in Section \ref{FSR:reconst_flux_quadratic_special}, fifth-order accuracy is achieved with the parameter vector ${\bf z}$ for the Euler equations.
+It is generally a fourth-order scheme but achieves fifth-order accuracy when the flux is quadratic in the solution variable; then QFSR5 is called QFSR5(Z).
+As discussed in Section \ref{FSR:reconst_flux_quadratic_special}, it is applicable to the Euler equations.